LumIT-Automation/index/README.md

 Some packages need an initial configuration in order to work.

+**Debian/Ubuntu**

+Tested on Debian 11 / Ubuntu 22.

-**Debian** packages use debconf, so the setup is performed during installation.
+Debian packages use debconf, so the setup is performed during installation.
 The Single Sign On installer provides some basic debconf questions in order to configure the access to AD or Radius; however a manual review to the related config file in /var/lib/containers/storage/volumes/sso/_data/identityProvider/ is needed.
 Then restart the container service:

 systemctl restart automation-interface-sso-container.service.